SoftInstigate/angular-restheart/README.md

 # angular-restheart

-angular-restheart is an AngularJs module that makes easy using RESTHeart.
+AngularJs module to handle RESTHeart API properly and easily

 ## Overview

 The module contains the following services:

-- RhAuth: to manage authentication
+- **RhAuth** authentication service
-- Rh: Restangular configured for RESTHeart
+- **Rh** Restangular service configured for RESTHeart
-- FRh: Restangular configured for RESTHeart with full response enabled (response headers)
+- **FRh** Restangular service configured for RESTHeart with full response enabled (response headers)
-- RhLogic: Restangular properly for RESTHeart Application Logic resources
+- **RhLogic** Restangular service properly for RESTHeart Application Logic resources

+For more information on Restangular refer to its [documentation](https://github.com/mgonto/restangular)

 ## Installation